 The community archaeology excavation at the Burn of Swartigill is now nearing completion for this season.

-The dig itself is organised by the Yarrows Heritage Trust in collaboration with the University of the Highlands and Islands Archaeology Institute and ORCA Archaeology.
-Rick Barton, Project Officer with ORCA Archaeology, talks us through the finds of the week…..
+The dig is organised by the Yarrows Heritage Trust, in collaboration with the University of the Highlands and Islands Archaeology Institute and ORCA Archaeology.
+Rick Barton, project officer with ORCA, talks us through the finds of the week…

 We have begun our third and final week of excavation for this season at the Burn of Swartigill in Thrumster, Caithness, and it’s time for an update from week two.

 The theme has been one of rubble removal and soil sampling!

 Much of the later rubble within our roundhouse, Structure B (or squashed rectangle house, to be more accurate) has been removed to reveal more of the courses masonry on the north and south arcs of the building.
 It is rewarding to see the shape and form of this building emerge after being obscured by rubble for so long.
 Work along the entrance way into Structure B on the east side has revealed a threshold stone!

 In the centre of the structure, we are starting to see more ashy deposits associated with tantalising hints of edge set stone underneath the later hearth feature.
 This could be an earlier, more formal hearth, perhaps associated with the original occupation of the building.

 We have also been sampling deposits on the west side of Structure B, which we know to be rich in charred plant remains, charcoal and magnetic residues from preliminary analysis of samples from 2017.